What the OpenSSL Vulnerabilities Are... And Aren't (CVE-2022-3786 and CVE-2022-3602)

 Any automated dependency manager worth its salt will help you resolve your transitive dependencies (good luck if you're working manually!), but the hidden culprits are another beast entirely.

-When Log4Shell took the world by storm, the Security Research team at Sonatype, with the help of their trusty machine learning algorithms, were able to identify 783 packages in the Java ecosystem that had copy-pasted the offending code into their own open source tools.
+When Log4Shell took the world by storm, the Security Research team at Sonatype, with the help of their trusty machine learning algorithms, identified 783 packages in the Java ecosystem that had copy-pasted the offending code into their own open source tools.
 These are the hidden culprits.

 If you're using any of those packages today, I'm sorry to tell you that you're still vulnerable to Log4Shell.
 (Fortunately for our customers, we automatically add those hidden culprits to the OSS Index that powers our software).